Jakarta to Ubud

 It's important not to make your bags too heavy, as you will be expected to carry them onto and off trains, and walk them short distances.
 Porters are available in most stations at an extra charge.

 This trip involves a fair amount of hiking and cycling.
-A moderate level of fitness will help you to get the most out of this trip.
+A good level of fitness will help you to get the most out of this trip.
 Please ensure you bring sturdy walking shoes and comfortable clothes.

 Part of travelling with Intrepid means respecting local cultures and sensibilities.
 That way you get the most out of your interactions with local people and environments.
 Dress standards in Java are more conservative than in other areas of Indonesia.
 Show your respect by covering your knees and shoulders when visiting temples.
-It's a great idea to bring your own sarong, or purchase one on your way.
+It's a great idea to bring your own sarong or purchase one on your way.

 Accommodation at Seloliman Nature Reserve and near Mt Bromo is in basic guesthouses.
 Set on the edge of a tropical forest the Seloliman Reserve embraces philosophies of environmental education, and we are sure you will get a good night’s sleep.